RIS: strategy for retail investors in Europe

 The legislative plan proposed by the Commission introduces targeted but important changes to the existing legislative framework.
 It comprises:

-• From an omnibus directive dedicated to:
+• An omnibus directive to:

 • Amendment of specific directives: